dskahill/writing-proficiency-classification/README.md

     * EFCAMDAT-Clip-5Class-Augment-Models.ipynb: Uses clipping and data augmentation techniques to improve the performance of models classifying EFCAMDAT data into five classes.
     * EFCAMDAT-Clip-6Class-Augment-Models.ipynb: Same as the 5-class version but focuses on six-class classification with clipping and augmentation.
     * onestopenglish-Models.ipynb: Develops and evaluates models for classifying the OneStopEnglish dataset.

+## Misc
+  - The Misc folder contains various Jupyter notebooks used as a sandbox for testing and refining our feature extraction and modeling processes.
+Feel free to disregard these files.